The Machete –

 The Portuguese musician and academic, Manuel Morais, has, through his recordings and publications, brought to my awareness the beautiful music of the diminutive machete.
 I dedicate this page of my website to the machete, and will include here videos by myself and others, as well as links to important sites.
 I will try to answer any questions you might have, but all I have learned has come from Manuel – many thanks to him!

-First, a video I made NOT on a machete, but of machete music played on a modern ukulele.
+First, a video I made on a machete made for me by Canadian luthier, Scot Tremblay.
 The piece is Clara Polka, from the manuscript of Candido Drumond de Vasconcelos, from Madeira in 1846.
+I have attempted to use the thumb-only technique for the right hand.
+See more discussion on technique below.
+The machete is strung in gut from http://www.damianstrings.com

 The contents of the manuscript have been published in a book by Manuel Morais, along with a discussion of its provenance and contents –